Ryuki075/Creative-Commons-Post-Republisher/README.md

 A. You can reach me with questions about this plugin via david@fixupfox.com

 ## == Changelog ==

+### = 2.0.0 =
+* Updates plugin to work with the Full Site Editor
+* Plugin still works with Classic Editor
+* Update required for ClassicPress or sites without Full Site Editor
+* Republish button text can be changed
+* Republish Terms default text updated
+* Updates design of terms modal
+* Displays globally set license in metabox
+* Deprecated PHP updated for PHP v8.2
+* WordPress comment code no longer displayed
+* Shortcodes converted to HTML in Republish box

 ### = 1.4.0 =
 * Sets an option for CC0 No Rights Reserved